No Result

 Share on FacebookShare on Twitterhttps://www.pinterest.com/thenewyorkmafia/

-One of the less notorious, yet durable, Cosa Nostra networks to ever operate within the United States was the one headed by Sebastiano J. (Big John) LaRocca.
+One of the less notorious, yet durable, Cosa Nostra networks to ever operate within the United States was the Pittsburgh mob, headed by Sebastian (John) LaRocca.

 Like their brethren in other U.S. cities, the underworld network based in the City of Pittsburgh, Pennsylvania started out on a rocky road with more than their fair share of internal strife and gangland slayings.
 But by the early 1930s, a formally recognized “borgata” had been established and from that time forward Pittsburgh’s underworld would slowly fade into the background and quietly operate for the next half-century.